nlohmann/json/README.md

 Note that without appending the `_json` suffix, the passed string literal is not parsed, but just used as JSON string value.
 That is, `json j = "{ \"happy\": true, \"pi\": 3.141 }"` would just store the string `"{ "happy": true, "pi": 3.141 }"` rather than parsing the actual object.

-The above example can also be expressed explicitly using `json::parse()`:
+The above example can also be expressed explicitly using [`json::parse()`](https://nlohmann.github.io/json/classnlohmann_1_1basic__json_aa9676414f2e36383c4b181fe856aa3c0.html#aa9676414f2e36383c4b181fe856aa3c0):

 ```cpp
 // parse explicitly
 auto j3 = json::parse("{ \"happy\": true, \"pi\": 3.141 }");
 ```

-You can also get a string representation (serialize):
+You can also get a string representation of a JSON value (serialize):

 ```cpp
 // explicit conversion to string